ArchiveBox/ArchiveBox/README.md

 3. `cd bookmark-archiver/`
 4. `./archive.py ~/Downloads/bookmarks_export.html`

-You may optionally specify a third argument to `archive.py export.html [pocket|pinboard|bookmarks]` to enforce the use of a specific link parser.
+You may optionally specify a second argument to `archive.py export.html 153242424324` to resume the archive update at a specific timestamp.

 If you have any trouble, see the [Troubleshooting](#troubleshooting) section at the bottom.